 - 1 Choose Customers > Assess Finance Charges. - 2 Select the customers and jobs for which you want to assess finance charges.

-То Do this

-Select an individual Click in the Assess column opposite the

-customer or job customer or job name.

-Select all the customers Click Mark All.
+То Do this Select an individual customer or job Click in the Assess column opposite the customer or job name.
+Select all the customers and jobs listed Click Mark All.
+"Unselect" everything you've selected Click Unmark All.